-The harvest of polar bears in Nunavut, Canada is presently controlled by an annual quota system.
+The harvest of polar bears in Canada is presently controlled by an annual, sex-selective quota system.
 The polar bear quota is based on current population estimates, estimated population growth rates, and the planned sex ratio of the kill.
 The equation used to determine sustainable yields is based on simulation modelling (Taylor, Bunnell, DeMaster & Schweinsburg 1987, Miller 1990):

-SUSTAINABLE YIELD =
+$$SUSTAINABLE YIELD = \frac{N \times 0.015}{P_F}$$ Eqn.

-$$\frac{N \times 0.0156}{P_F}$$

-Eqn.
 1

-where N = total population number, 0.0156 is an empirical constant derived from a meta-analysis to estimate survival and recruitment rates for Canadian polar bears, and P_F = proportion of the harvest that is female.
-The rationale of this approach is that if a polygamous species, like polar bears, is managed such that the reproductive potential (abundance of females) is not diminished, the harvest will be sustainable.
-Of course, Equation 1 is logical only within limits.
+where N = total population number, 0.015 is an empirical constant derived from a meta-analysis to estimate survival and recruitment rates for Canadian polar bears, and $P_F =$ proportion of the harvest that is female.
+The rationale of this approach is that if a polygamous species, like the polar bear (Amstrup 2003), is managed such that the reproductive potential (abundance of females) is not diminished, the harvest will be sustainable.
+Equation 1 is logical only within limits.
 For example, if no females were taken, the predicted sustainable harvest would be infinite.

 Here we investigate the limits of Equation 1 and the long-term impacts of male-biased harvesting on the population composition of polar bears.
 We emphasize the population consequences of sex-selective harvesting, rather than methodology to estimate population trend or numbers based on observed changes in harvest sex ratio (e.g., Fraser, Gardner, Kolenosky & Strathearn 1982, Harris 1984, Harris & Metzgar 1987).
-We also investigate an alternative to harvesting at maximum sustained yield that results in increasing polar bear abundance over time with no reduction in the annual number taken.
+We also investigate an alternative to harvesting at maximum sustained yield (MSY) that results in increasing polar bear abundance over time with no reduction in the annual number taken.